The Limits of ECO’s Confessionalism

 So how is ECO not confessional in the same way as the EPC?
 The first reason is the most obvious: ECO affirms more doctrinal statements than the EPC.
 The Westminster Confession and Catechisms explicitly teach all the doctrine of the Apostles’ and Nicene Creeds, and are in close agreement with the Heidelberg Catechism.
 But the Theological Declaration of Barmen represents a substantially different theological approach from the Westminster Standards, even if its specific conclusions are compatible.
 Secondly, officers of the EPC vow that they believe the Westminster Standards contain the system of doctrine taught in the scriptures.
 That is an extensive, exhaustive, vow about the nature of scripture and its teaching.
 The Westminster Standards do not merely agree with scripture, or affirm its central teachings, but contain the system of doctrine taught by the Bible.
 On the other hand, ECO’s officer must affirm that the Essential Tenets are a reliable exposition of what scripture teaches.
 In other words, the doctrines addressed by the Essential Tenets are reliable expositions of scripture’s teaching insofar as they actually touch on scriptural issues, but are not expositions of the system of doctrine in scripture.
 This should be clear since ECO’s Confessional Standards contain far more nuance and information than the Essential Tenets.
 The scope of the EPC confessional ordination vow encompasses far more than ECO’s, which affects the nature of confessionalism.
 Thirdly, while the EPC does have the additional document “Essentials of the Faith,” the undisputed doctrine of the church and its officers is the Westminster Confession and Catechisms.
 Not so with ECO.
 The Confessional Standards for ECO is a guide to scripture’s teaching, a guide which the officers of the church are not obligated to affirm beyond what the Essential Tenets teach.
 This is the reason for the difference in ECO’s ordination vows: they are bound by the Essential Tenets, but are only guided by the confessions.
 The Essential Tenets do not possess the breadth of the Westminster Standards, or the other documents in the Confessional Standards, and beyond the limited breadth of the Essential Tenets the officers are only guided, not bound by their church’s confessions.

 The nature and content of the Essential Tenets is a confessional problem as well, one that ECO will likely need to address in the long-term.
 ECO currently has a theological council assessing their confessional standards, but their work timeline appears to expire after the 2019 Synod.
 The self-professed purpose of the Essential Tenets is to “call out for explication, not as another confession, but as indispensable indicators of confessional convictions about what Scripture leads us to believe and do.
 Essential tenets do not replace the confessions, but rather witness to the confessions’ common core.
 This document is thus intended not as a new confession but as a guide to the corporate exploration of and commitment to the great themes of Scripture and to the historic Reformed confessions that set forth those themes.”
-So the Essential Tenets are not to intended to be an additional confession of faith, but serve as a testimony of the shared core of the Confessional Standards.
+So the Essential Tenets are not intended to be an additional confession of faith, but serve as a testimony of the shared core of the Confessional Standards.
 It unfortunately fails on both counts.1

 The Essential Tenets as Witness to the Confessional Standards